NethServer/nethserver-cockpit/docs/docs/api/system-apps.md

 The `action` field must have one of the following values:

-- `list`: list all available applications
+- `list`: list all available applications.
+The list contains only the applications accessible to user running the script.
 - `info`: retrieve information of the given application

 Each application object contains 2 special fields: